Planning your house design

-Before you choose someone to design your house, you need to gather ideas of what you want.
+Before you choose someone to design your house, it’s best to have some ideas about what you want.

 Before you choose someone to design the house, you need to gather ideas of what you want.

-Start collecting together ideas in a scrapbook or shoe-box.
-Every time you see something you like in a magazine or book, cut it out or photocopy it and add it to the collection.
-Visit shops and websites and get brochures and information sheets on products.
-Start a dossier of roofing materials, types of exterior claddings and interior linings, joinery, paint, wallpaper, ceilings, appliances, carpets, taps, etc.
+Start collecting together ideas and collate them somewhere that you can easily access to show designers or architects (saving them on your phone or a dedicated file on your computer is quick and easy).
+Visit shops and websites (such as Pinterest) and get brochures and information sheets on products.
+You’ll need to think about the different types of roofing materials, types of exterior claddings and interior linings, joinery, paint, wallpaper, ceilings, appliances, carpets, taps, etc.

 Keep a note of prices as you go – this will help with budgeting later on.

-A skilful designer will be able to work out from talking to you and discussing your ideas what you really like, turning your collage of ideas into a design.
+A skilful designer will be able to work out from talking to you and discussing your ideas what you’re after.
+You might even be able to visit their previous builds to gain some ideas.

-The 3 usual ways of getting a house designed and built are:
+The three most common ways of getting a house designed and built are:

 1. Using a group housing company.
 These companies usually provide packages which can include some or all of the following:

 2. Going directly to a builder who can arrange the drawings according to your instructions.
-Some building companies offer a design and build service giving a fixed price for designing and building the house.
+Some building companies offer a design-and-build service that gives a fixed price for designing and building the house.
 See below for more information about this option.

-3. Custom-designing your home to your ideas using a registered architect, an architectural designer or an architectural draughtsperson.
-You then need to decide who is going to build and manage the building process.
+3. Custom-designing your home using a registered architect, an architectural designer or an architectural draughtsperson.
+You'll then need to decide who is going to build and manage the building process.
 Architects, and sometimes other designers, offer this service.
-See Custom designs for more information.

 To find a group housing company go to these trade organisations: